Byron-Edwards/FTG4.50/README.md

 The envs with "Data" returns a vector of game data with a delay of 15 frames as obs;
 The envs with "Display" returns an ndarray with no frame delay as obs, but FightingICE will run slower in this mode.
-The envs with "Frameskip"
+The envs with "Frameskip" will skip the action processing if not meet certain requirement e.g. agent is not under control (passivly or actively)

 ### Gym Action Space

-same as the java one, contains **56** actions
+same as the java one, contains **56** actions.
+For training, you can removed some useless actions

 ### Gym Observation Space

 #### Data Envs

 If using the "Data" envs, it will return totally **143** processed data from FrameData.
-The following code show same example
+The following code show same example.
+You can modified this if you want different data from the game.

 ```python
 my = self.frameData.getCharacter(self.player)